angusforeman/CondaPythonExample/readme.md

 This example uses the helpful documentation at https://pythonspeed.com/articles/activate-conda-dockerfile/

+Setup used
+-
+- VS Code on Windows
+- Docker on Windows
+- Docker Python Code extension from Microsoft
+- Docker VS Code extension from Microsoft

 Additional notes & debug tips
 -
 If using VS Code as development environment, rather than starting development in VS Code, do the following